Frequently Asked Questions:

 - Do you have special pricing deals

-We do have Blemished Products for sale at 15% off when available.
+(Blemished Products are normally 15% off when available.
 They are 100% functional, but did not meet our quality control standards.
 Each unit’s cosmetic appearance will vary.
-Inventory of these products will also vary.
+Inventory of these products will also vary.)

 - When will a product be back in stock

 Our products are in constant production, however, at times demand outpaces production.
 This results in a back order status.
 We work hard to get these items back in stock as soon as possible.
 Please, check with our Authorized Dealers as they will have available stock before B&T Ind.

 - How do I become an Authorized Dealer

 Thank you for your interest in becoming an authorized dealer.
 We need is two of the following three items: FFL, business license, tax ID.
 Please, send them to firstname.lastname@example.org.
 Once we have these, our dealer application will be sent to you.
 We fully support our dealer network no matter their size or volume of sale.

 Next day shipping is not normally offered, but we do offer Express shipping, the fastest service from the United States Postal Service.
 Check with USPS to determine how quickly the delivery can be made from our Zip Code, 67202, to your Zip Code.
 The transit timeline depends on the delivery location from 67202.
 Generally it is 1-2 postal working days.